mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

-Prophet is hard-coded to use sepcific column names; `ds` for dates and `y` for the target variable we want to predict.
+Prophet is hard-coded to use specific column names; `ds` for dates and `y` for the target variable we want to predict.

 ```python